Your lease

 You may be eligible to extend your lease for an additional 90 years - on top of what is left.
 For example, if you have seven years left on your lease, you may be given a new lease of 97 years.

-You will have to repay our costs of getting a valuation and negotiating and granting a new lease to you or selling the freehold.
+You will have to repay our costs of getting a valuation, negotiating and granting a new lease to you.
+The fees and costs will be determined upon a formal request being served.

 Breaches of your lease